aurelien-roy/financial-toolbox/README.md

 2017-11-08  0.041000  0.046174  0.038119  0.04486   ...
 1.105325   1.053050
 ```

-## Plotting
+## Plotting candlesticks

-Prices and volumes can be plotted with Matplotlib with a single line of code :
+Prices candlesticks and volume bars can be plotted using Matplotlib with a single line of code :

 ```python
 import fintoolbox.plotting